aljazkovac/aljazkovac.github.io/_posts/2024-07-28-Designing-Data-Intensive-Applications.md

 Then there is the thid option, as mentioned above, Graph-like data models.
 These are most appropriate for data that is very interconnected.
 A graph simply consists of **_vertices_** (nodes or entities) and **_edges_** (relationships or arcs).
 Some typical examples of data that can be modelled as a graph are: social graphs, the web graph, or road and rail networks.
 There are different ways of structuring and querying data in graphs, e.g., the **_property graph model_** and the **_triple-store model_**.

 What the two NoSQL data models have in common is that they don't enforce a schema, which makes it easier to adapt applications to changing requirements.
 However, the application still assumes that data has a structure, so the question is really if the schema is explicit (enforced on write) or implicit (handled on read).

+**Chapter 7** is about transactions and the various problems that arise with transactions, e.g., problems related to concurrency control, and how to solve them.
+There is an important term that describes the safety guarantees provided by transactions, **_ACID_**, which stands for Atomicity, Consistency, Isolation, and Durability.
+But as the author points out, the interpretations and implementations of **_ACID_** differ greatly.

+**_Atomicity_** is the ability to abort a transaction on error and have all writes from that transaction discarded.

+**_Consistency_** is the idea that we have certain statements about our data (invariants) that must always be true.

+**_Isolation_** means that concurrently executing transactions are isolated from each other.

+**_Durability_** is the promise that once a transaction has committed successfully, the data it has written to the database will not be forgotten.

+There exist various isolation levels that are used to control concurrency: **_read committed_**, **_snapshot isolation_**, and **_serializable_**.
+There are meant to deal with and prevent various race conditions, e.g., **_dirty reads_**, **_dirty writes_**, **_read skew_**, **_lost updates_**, **_write skew_**, **_phantom reads_**, etc. Weak isolation levels protect against some of them, but most of them need to be handled manually.
+The only isolation level that protects against all of them is serializable isolation.
+There are three different approaches to implement it:

+1. Literally executing transactions in a serial order
+2. Two-phase locking
+3. Serializable snapshot isolation (SSI): when a transaction wants to commit, it is checked; if the execution was not serializable, the transaction is aborted.